Aliases for THEM4 Gene

 Protein kinase B (PKB) is a major downstream target of receptor tyrosine kinases that signal via phosphatidylinositol 3-kinase.
 Upon cell stimulation, PKB is translocated to the plasma membrane, where it is phosphorylated in the C-terminal regulatory domain.
 The protein encoded by this gene negatively regulates PKB activity by inhibiting phosphorylation.
 Transcription of this gene is commonly downregulated in glioblastomas. [provided by RefSeq, Jul 2008]

 GeneCards Summary for THEM4 Gene

 THEM4 (Thioesterase Superfamily Member 4) is a Protein Coding gene.
-Diseases associated with THEM4 include Anus Disease and Chronic Cervicitis.
+Diseases associated with THEM4 include Palmoplantar Keratoderma, Bothnian Type and Wolf-Hirschhorn Syndrome.
 Among its related pathways are RET signaling and alpha-linolenic (omega3) and linoleic (omega6) acid metabolism.
 Gene Ontology (GO) annotations related to this gene include palmitoyl-CoA hydrolase activity.
 An important paralog of this gene is THEM5.

 UniProtKB/Swiss-Prot Summary for THEM4 Gene

-Has acyl-CoA thioesterase activity towards medium and long-chain (C14 to C18) fatty acyl-CoA substrates, and probably plays an role in mitochondrial fatty acid metabolism.
+Has acyl-CoA thioesterase activity towards medium and long-chain (C14 to C18) fatty acyl-CoA substrates, and probably plays a role in mitochondrial fatty acid metabolism.
 Plays a role in the apoptotic process, possibly via its regulation of AKT1 activity.
 According to PubMed:11598301, inhibits AKT1 phosphorylation and activity.
 According to PubMed:17615157, enhances AKT1 activity by favoring its phosphorylation and translocation to plasma membrane.